satansdeer/satansdeer.github.com/content/legacy-posts/starting-with-jsx/index.md

 You can play around with transpiling **JSX** to Javascript at [Babel Interactive Playground](https://babeljs.io/repl#?babili=false&browsers=&build=&builtIns=false&spec=false&loose=false&code_lz=FBA&debug=false&forceAllTransforms=false&shippedProposals=false&circleciRepo=&evaluate=false&fileSize=false&timeTravel=false&sourceType=module&lineWrap=true&presets=es2015%2Creact%2Cstage-2&prettier=true&targets=&version=7.3.3)

-You'll see that all the JSX expressions become just calls to `React.createElement`.
+You'll see that all the JSX expressions become calls to `React.createElement`.
 This method takes three attributes.
 First goes kind of the element you are going to create.
 It will be string if you create html elements, like `<h1 />`, `<div />` or `<p />`.
 Otherwise it will be reference to your custom component.

 Next goes list of attributes passed to the element.
 It is a simple Javascript object.
 It's also a reason why the attributes passed to JSX should be `camelCased`.